blue-mood/blue-mood-gedit/README.md

 # Blue Mood theme for gedit/pluma/xed

-This is a port of emacs Blue Mood theme for gedit, pluma and xed.
+This is a port of [emacs's Blue Mood theme](https://emacsthemes.com/themes/blue-mood-theme.html) for gedit, pluma and xed.

 ## Installation